Placental Abruption (Abruptio Placentae) During Pregnancy

 - Multiple pregnancies – When you are carrying more than one baby, the birth of the first child can sometimes lead to changes in the uterus, which in turn can cause placental abruption before the next baby or babies are delivered.

-- Previous instances of placental abruption – If you have had placental abruption in a previous pregnancy, chances of it happening again are higher.
+- Previous instances of placental abruption – If you have had placental abruption in a previous pregnancy, the chances of it happening again are higher.

-What Are The Causes of Placental Abruption?
+What Are the Causes and Complications of Placental Abruption?

-- Abdominal trauma – Experiencing a traumatic injury during pregnancy such as a vehicle accident or a fall can increase the chances of placental abruption.
+- Abdominal trauma – Experiencing a traumatic injury during pregnancy, such as a vehicle accident or a fall, can increase the chances of placental abruption.

 - Pregnancy complications – Uterine infections, increased levels of amniotic fluid and problems with the umbilical cord are just some of the issues that can trigger placental abruption.